privatenumber/webpack-playground/demos/tree-shaking-lodash-es-wp-4/README.md

-# Tree-shaking Lodash-es using Webpack 4
+# Tree-shaking performance with lodash-es using Webpack 4

 Tree-shaking performance using [lodash-es](https://www.npmjs.com/package/lodash-es) using Webpack 4.